Financial Aid - Satisfactory Academic Progress (SAP)

 In all instances, financial assistance will be limited to a maximum of 180 hours attempted.

-At the end of each semester, the Student Financial Services office will monitor satisfactory academic progress for all students receiving federal or state financial aid to ensure that they are making satisfactory progress toward program completion.
+The Student Financial Services office will monitor satisfactory academic progress for all students receiving federal or state financial aid at the end of each semester (Fall, Spring and Summer) after grades have posted to ensure that they are making satisfactory progress toward program completion.
+Failure to meet any one of these standards may result in the cancellation of future financial aid.
 The standards defining satisfactory progress are outlined below.

 Be advised that federal regulations require that all courses attempted must be included in evaluating a student’s satisfactory academic progress for financial aid purposes.

-Financial aid recipients may take a maximum of 30 credit hours in Developmental Studies (DVS) and remedial course work.
+Financial aid recipients may take a maximum of 30 credit hours in Developmental Studies (DVS) and remedial course work or prerequisite courses that are not included in the program of study.
+The grades from these courses are included in the cumulative GPA calculation.

 All transfer students will be evaluated to determine if they are making satisfactory academic progress prior to being packaged for financial assistance.
 The evaluation process is based on all hours attempted at MTC and all transfer hours accepted by MTC.